skyl/corpora/.corpora/STRUCTURE.md

-This repository is structured as a polyglot monorepo, focused on Python.
+This repository is structured as a polyglot monorepo, focused on Python and Rust.
 The organization prioritizes modularity and scalability.

 - **py/**: Core Python codebase.
   - **packages/**: Primary location for Python packages, set as PYTHONPATH.